Dig - BIPOC Leaders of

 Diversity and Inclusion are important to Lisa.
 Not only did she start Thrive Beijing to promote diversity and inclusion in Beijing, China but she also made sure she was a resource to help others in her community grow their projects and businesses too.

 Throughout her time in Beijing, she has been an active member of Startup Grind, Beijing, and given several community workshops on Content Marketing and building a start-up.
 She has also acted as a mentor and judge at the annual China-Africa Week Pitch competition hosted by Kente and Silk.

 Lisa hopes that she will be able to use the knowledge and skills she learns at Dig Insights to further support businesses in her community.

-Faryal is a research analyst student and an artist.
+Faryal is a Georgian College Research Analyst student and an artist.

 Growing up as one of very few people of colour in Cape Breton, NS, and subsequently moving to the very diverse city of Toronto, ON, she has seen closely how diversity positively influences communities.

 She is excited to kick off her career as a research analyst, and to work at Dig Insights, a company she admires for its efforts to prioritize diversity and inclusion both within the workplace, and within the industry in general.